Eurus-J-Zhang/ProjectExperience/VoiceMaze/README.md

 This is a group project for developing a maze with voice control.

-The more detailed description is in the Report.
-The idea development is documented in the Storyboard.
+The more detailed description is in the [Report](https://github.com/Eurus-J-Zhang/ProjectExperience/tree/main/VoiceMaze/Report.pdf).
+The idea development is documented in the [Storyboard](https://github.com/Eurus-J-Zhang/ProjectExperience/tree/main/VoiceMaze/Storyboard.pdf).

-My contribution for this group work is to design and develop the interfaces, as well as the transition logic among them.
+My contribution for this group work is to design and develop the interfaces, as well as the transition logic.